Fitness & Training · Body

 Why is the bro split suboptimal for natural lifters?

-It trains each muscle once per week.
-Muscle protein synthesis stays elevated for ~48 hours after a hard stimulus, then returns to baseline.
-The bro split gives each muscle one 48-hour growth window per week and leaves the remaining ~120 hours at baseline.
-Training each muscle 2-3x per week creates 96-144 hours of elevated MPS at the same weekly volume.
+Because it only trains each muscle once a week.
+Muscle protein synthesis stays elevated for about 48 hours after a hard session, then drops back to baseline.
+The bro split gives each muscle one 48-hour growth window a week and leaves the other roughly 120 hours at baseline.
+Training the same muscle 2-3 times a week creates 96-144 hours of elevated growth signal at the exact same weekly volume.

 What does the frequency research show?